alda-lang/alda/README.md

-experimental electronic music; Lilypond, [Rosegarden][rosegarden], and [MuseScore][musescore] can be used for more than just classical music, but their standard notation interface suggests a preference for classical music; Guitar Pro is specific to the creation of guitar-based music.
+experimental electronic music; Lilypond, [Rosegarden][rosegarden], and [MuseScore][musescore] can be used for more than just classical music, but their standard notation interface suggests a preference for classical music; [Guitar Pro][guitarpro] is specific to the creation of guitar-based music.
 Why not have one piece of software that can serve as the Great Tree that supports all of these existing worlds?

 [ppmck]: http://ppmck.wikidot.com/what-is-ppmck
 [lilypond]: http://www.lilypond.org